Per Stirpes: The Estate Planning Decision You Can’t Ignore

 In other words, your spouse may need to sign a notarized document that says he/she is okay with not being the primary beneficiary on your retirement accounts.

-Also, you will likely need to set up contingent beneficiaries for your retirement accounts.
+Additionally, you will likely need to designate contingent beneficiaries for your retirement accounts.

 Setting up contingent beneficiaries without per stirpes